 Coalhouse Fort 6.3 miles A prime example of Victorian military architecture.

-Rochester Castle An 11th century impressive castle, shop, etc.
+Rochester Castle An 11th century impressive castle to visit.

 Fort Amherst 18th century, emplacements, ditches, tunnels, park, events.
 The largest surviving Napoleonic Fortress in Europe.
 Only guided tours of the tunnels Mon-Fri 10:00-15:00 - subject to guide available- small charge .
 Parkland free.

-Upnor Castle off A228, east of Rochester, Elizabethan gun fort, turrets, gatehouse.
-English Heritage property.
+Upnor Castle Off the A228, east of Rochester, an Elizabethan gun fort with turrets and gatehouse.
+An English Heritage property.

 Rochester Cathedral A Norman cathedral with crypt, tombs, and good windows.
 Guided tours available, call 01634 843366.

-Temple Manor Part of a 1240 manor house of the Knights Templar.
-English Heritage site.
+Temple Manor A 13th century house built for the Knights Templar.
+An English Heritage site.